 The rewards are paid to those miners who will discover a solution to the hashing puzzle first.
 This probability depends on the total mining power of the network.

 Before rushing to get the modern and expensive equipment, test yourself and find out whether mining is the right thing for you.
-Actually, you don’t need to be a miner to get some cryptocurrency.
+Actually, you don’t need to be a Bitcoin miner to get some cryptocurrency.
 You can buy any coin or exchange it fast and easily via Changelly.